 We are subject to changes in foreign currency exchange rates as a result of our operations in Australia.
 Foreign exchange risk arises from our exposure to fluctuations in foreign currency exchange rates because our reporting currency is the U.S. dollar.
 Our Asia Pacific operations receive funds in U.S. currency for their iron ore and coal sales.
-We use forward exchange contracts, call options and collar options to hedge our foreign currency exchange rate in effect at the time of the transaction.
+We use forward exchange contracts, call options and collar options to hedge our foreign currency exposure for a portion of our sales receipts.
+U.S. currency is converted to Australian dollars at the currency exchange rate in effect at the time of the transaction.
 The primary objective for the use of these instruments is to reduce exposure to changes in Australian and U.S. currency exchange rates and to protect against undue adverse movement in these exchange rates.
 Effective October 1, 2010, we elected hedge accounting for certain types of our foreign exchange contracts entered into subsequent to September 30, 2010.
 These instruments are subject to formal documentation, intended to achieve qualifying hedge treatment, and are tested at inception and at each reporting period as to effectiveness.
 Our hedging policy allows no more than 75 percent of anticipated operating costs for up to 12 months and no more than 50 percent of operating costs for up to 24 months.
 If and when these hedge contracts are determined not to be highly effective as hedges, the underlying hedged transaction is no longer likely to occur, or the derivative is terminated, hedge accounting is discontinued.